mdibl/Biocore_cloud/README.md

 ### Images Sub-directory
 * **images/**  -- static images of the different associated processes

-### Scripts
+### Scripts Sub-directory

-There are three main parts in running the pipeline in Biocore environment.
+There are three main parts in running the pipeline on the Biocore environment.

 - Generating the experiment-level config file (pipeline.cfg)
 - Generating sample-specific json and pcf files